-- If you have a dog breed that is predisposed to bladder cancer, particularly middle-aged or older, be a vigilant pet parent.
+- Be a vigilant pet parent if you have a dog breed predisposed to bladder cancer, particularly middle-aged or older.
 If recurrent UTIs are seen, look into further diagnostics like ultrasound and BRAF testing.

 - Knapp D, McMillan S. Tumors of the urinary system In: Withrow, Vail, Page, eds.
 Withrow & MacEwen’s Small Animal Clinical Oncology.
 5th ed.
 St. Louis, MO; Elsevier Saunders; 2013:572- 582.

 - Ackley D. A new approach to diagnosing transitional cell carcinoma in dogs.
 MSPCA Angell. https://www.mspca.org/angell_services/transitional-cell-carcinoma-in-dogs/.
 Accessed November 30, 2022.

 - Budreckis DM, Byrne BA, Pollard RE, Rebhun RB, Rodriguez CO Jr, Skorupski KA.
 Bacterial urinary tract infections associated with transitional cell carcinoma in dogs.
 J Vet Intern Med.
 2015;29(3):828-833. doi:10.1111/jvim.12578

 - Knapp D. Penn Annual Conference.
 In: Improved Management of Urinary Bladder Cancer in Dogs.
 Philadelphia; 2016.

 - Lee R, Droller MJ.
 The natural history of bladder cancer.
 Implications for therapy.
 Urol Clin North Am.
 2000;27(1):1-vii. doi:10.1016/s0094-0143(05)70229-9